Bud To Blossom: The Story Behind Louis de Guzman's New Balance 574 'Ma Divina'

 What did your mother think when she saw the shoes?
 Did you tell her the inspiration in advance or was it a surprise?

 When I started working on the campaign, I told her I wanted her to be the source of it all.
-The 574 colab I did before this one was inspired by places I'd been and parts of my early adult life, like Columbia College in Chicago, the home I grew up in and my studio.
+The 574 colab I did was inspired by places I'd been and parts of my early adult life, like Columbia College in Chicago, the home I grew up in and my studio.
 This pair was supposed to be the prequel before the sequel, so it was only right to be sure my mum was involved.

 This feels like one of your most personal projects yet.